 More cleverly, there was also the case of the young Louise Delage, on Instagram.
 In the summer of 2016, her account (fictional), which published photos of her around the world, enjoying the sun cruising on boats or in exotic places, always a drink in hand, quickly became very popular and attracted thousands of likes a day.
 After a while, however, the BETC advertising agency started sowing the clues in the comments that it was, in fact, the Action Addiction Fund’s Like My Addiction campaign.

 In some cases, such as this one, which only aims to influence to raise awareness, or others such as humorous parodies or stagings that only seek to surprise for entertaining or entertaining, there is, fortunately, no bad consequences.
-But, all too often, marketing agencies and big brands are caught taking advantage of the situation and the shortcomings of the system to deceive the population.
-Once again, this is a bad perception of influencer marketing, which relies more on trust and the quality of relationships.
+But, all too often, influencer marketing industry and big brands are caught taking advantage of the situation and the shortcomings of the system to deceive the population.
+Once again, this is a bad perception of influencer marketing, which relies more on trust and the quality of relationships with social media influencers.

 A phenomenon amplified by social media